 thankless task, but he didn't tell me.
 I imagine he was

-testing me.
-He wanted to see how I handled it.
-I also imagine Mr. Ocker had told the supervisor to keep a
+testing me to see how I handled it.
+No doubt Mr. Ocker had told the supervisor to keep a

 any need for someone to keep me focused.
-I suppose I had that
+Apparently I had

 St. John's-instilled discipline to thank for that.

 bike home.
 Thank goodness Mr. Ocker didn't know about all the

 strawberries I had eaten.
 I have two sides to my personality -

 porcupine and puppy dog.
 Any criticism or command sends me

 straight to the porcupine.
 I bristle, sass back, get defensive